juliameredith1/juliameredith1/README.md

 - 👋 Hi, I’m @juliameredith1
 - 👀 I’m interested in business analytics and marketing.
-- 💞️ I’m looking to collaborate on projects involving business analytics.
+- 💞️ I’m looking to grow my professional experience in business analytics.
-- 📫 How to reach me julia-meredith@uiowa.edu
+- 📫 How to reach me juliameredith00@gmail.com

 <!---
 juliameredith1/juliameredith1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.